Sherlouk/awesome-snapshot-testing/README.md

 ## Blog posts

-* [Snapshot Testing in Swift](https://medium.com/dev-jam/snapshot-testing-in-swift-9d52cbec075c) by Roberto Frontado - Explores what snapshot testing is and how to use the SnapshotTesting library in your iOS application.
+* [Snapshot Testing in Swift](https://medium.com/dev-jam/snapshot-testing-in-swift-9d52cbec075c) - Post by Roberto Frontado Explores what snapshot testing is and how to use the SnapshotTesting library in your iOS application.
 * [Better Android Testing at Airbnb using Screenshot Testing](https://medium.com/airbnb-engineering/better-android-testing-at-airbnb-a77ac9531cab) - Explores how Airbnb leveraged [Happo](https://happo.io/) and snapshot testing to enhance testing their Android application.

 ## Slideshows, talks and videos